Natália da Silva Perez

 A Little Bit About Me

-I supervise history research projects that focus on women, intersectionality, diversity, knowledge-making, information, and discourse.
+I supervise PhD, master's, and bachelor's research projects that focus on the history of women, intersectionality, diversity, knowledge-making, information, and discourse.
+I also supervise students interested in employing methods from the digital humanities and computational social sciences.

 Research and Publications